Staircase Rise and Run Calculator

 Use the results as a planning guide rather than a final approval document.
 If the actual riser is higher than your local code allows, or if the total run does not fit the available floor space, adjust the inputs and recalculate until the proportions are workable.

-The calculator follows a straightforward geometric process.
+The staircase rise and run calculation follows a simple geometric chain from total rise to step count.
 First it estimates the number of steps from the total rise H and the desired riser height r.
 Because the number of steps must be a whole number, it uses the ceiling function:

 Formula: N = ceil(H / r)